Taliban Announces Release of U.S. Citizen Dennis Coyle After Year of Detention - PRESS AI WORLD

 side-post-image

-Taliban Releases American Academic Dennis Coyle After Year in Detention
+Taliban Announces Release of U.S. Citizen Dennis Coyle After Year of Detention

-• The Taliban has released U.S. citizen Dennis Coyle after over a year in custody.
+• The Taliban has released U.S. citizen Dennis Coyle after holding him for over a year.

-• The U.S. government continues to press for the release of other detained Americans, including Mahmood Habibi.
+• U.S. officials continue to advocate for the release of other detained Americans, including Mahmood Habibi.

 SHARE THIS ARTICLE: